On sensitivity in bipartite Cayley graphs: The absence of cubes

 In a sense most of the paper so far has been about Huang's lower bound (Proposition~\ref{pr:deltasubgraph}) being tight, i.e., if a bipartite Cayley graph contains a largest cube $Q_d$, then there is an induced subgraph of maximum degree at most $\lceil\sqrt{d}\rceil$ on more than half the vertices.

 However, we do not want to give the wrong impression that this lower bound is tight in general bipartite Cayley graphs.
-In this section we provide families of cube-free graphs with unbounded sensitivity.
+In this section we provide families of cube-free graphs and with unbounded sensitivity.
+Observe that if a graph has girth at least $6$, then it does not contain non-trivial hypercubes, since these have a $4$-cycle.

-An $(n,d,\lambda)$-graph is a $d$-regular graph (which might have loops) on $n$ vertices in which all nontrivial (different from $\pm d$) eigenvalues have absolute value at most $\lambda$.
+An $(n,d,\lambda)$-graph is a $d$-regular graph (which might have loops) on $n$ vertices in which all nontrivial (different from $d$) eigenvalues have absolute value at most $\lambda$.

-The following result was provided to us by Noga Alon.
-One consequence of this will be Corollary~\ref{cor:pp}, which slightly improves the bound we obtained in an earlier version of this paper.
-For the statement we need the notion of Kronecker double cover introduced at the end of Section~\ref{sec:tight}.
+The following Theorem \ref{thm:sensitcover} was provided to us by Noga Alon.
+For its statement we need the notion of Kronecker double cover introduced at the end of Section~\ref{sec:tight} and for its proof we use Lemma \ref{lm:eml}, which is a direct consequence of the so-called expander mixing lemma (see, e.g.,~\cite{alo-88,alo-16},~\cite[Section 5]{Haemers} or~\cite[Lemma 2.1]{anorak}).
+One consequence of Theorem \ref{thm:sensitcover} will be Corollary~\ref{cor:pp}, which slightly improves the bound we obtained in an earlier version of this paper.